-Warren and Mahoney is an insight led multidisciplinary architectural practice with five locations functioning as a single office.
+Warren and Mahoney is an insight led multidisciplinary architectural practice with six locations functioning as a single studio.
 Our clients and projects span New Zealand and the Pacific Rim.
-The practice has over 100 people, comprising of specialists working across the disciplines of Architecture, Workplace, Masterplanning, Urban Design and Sustainable Design.
+The practice has over 220 people, comprising of specialists working across the disciplines of Architecture, Workplace, Masterplanning, Urban Design and Sustainable Design.
 We draw from the wider group for skills and experience on every project, regardless of the location.

-Warren and Mahoney is embedded in New Zealand’s architectural culture.
-We have created iconic designs with visionary design leaders.
+Warren and Mahoney has created iconic designs with visionary design leaders.
 Our founders, Sir Miles Warren and Maurice Mahoney have been recognised as driving forces in introducing Architectural Modernism to New Zealand.
 Our design philosophy is founded on the belief that human experience is improved through enduring design excellence, delivered through formal simplicity and material quality.

 The pursuit of architectural excellence lies at the core of our practice, across a diverse range of interior, building, and infrastructure projects.
 We believe that the quality of the design of our environment – in all its dimensions - affects the quality of our lives.
 Our design philosophy is process driven, with each project being informed by contextual analysis and identification of essential, relevant insights.
 Our architecture seeks to improve the vitality of human interaction and experience through built form.

 Contemporary workplace consulting defines each workplace as a fundamental driver of the success of the organisation it houses.
 Our interior and architecture disciplines work closely together to create our workplace projects.
 This collaboration serves the inter-connected analytical, strategic, and creative requirements of our Clients.
 We see a successful workplace project as first involving the definition of a clear strategic brief.
 Following this the planning, guided by this brief, of an organisation’s structure and flexible behaviour is followed by the design of an environment that expresses the organisation’s essential character and values.